 Mrs. Flo Lowry's (family-recipe) dressing.

 The restaurant was built next to a watermill that has been the site of a rice mill, grist mill, sawmill, and cotton gin since the 1800s.
-The actual water wheel itself was built by Mr. Lowry.
-Although the wheel has ceased to function, we hope to rebuild it in the near future.
+The original wooden water wheel was built by Mr. Lowry.
+In August, 2021, with the help of friends & neighbors, a new aluminum water wheel

 In June 2004, Mr. Lowry passed away leaving the operation of the restaurant in the hands of his daughter and son-in-law, Scott and Alice Haigler and their family.